-MQTT Connector allows you to transfer MQTT data unilaterally across NetWall.
-MQTT Connector is configured on the NetWall BLUE and RED nodes.
+MQTT Connector allows you to transfer MQTT data unidirectionally across the MetaDefender Optical Diode (hereinafter Optical Diode).
+The MQTT Connector is configured on the Optical Diode BLUE and RED sides.

-The OPSWAT MQTT connector defines subscribers which collects data from a customer-owned MQTT Broker in BLUE network.
-This data is transferred the MQTT publishers configured on the MQTT connector in NetWall RED.
-These publishers will send the information to a defined MQTT Broker in the RED network.
+The MQTT Connector defines subscribers which collect data from a customer-owned MQTT Broker on BLUE network.
+This data is transferred to the MQTT publishers configured on the MQTT Connector on the Optical Diode RED.
+These publishers forward the MQTT data to a defined MQTT Broker on the RED network.

 Login into NetWall BLUE.